WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 The ansible playbook currently supports two different types of APs. `zyxel` and `linksys`.
 If you want to have more or other models, you just have to create the directories and in `roles/access-point/{files,templates}/model-name`.
 Then you can add a new group to the children of the group `openwrt` in the inventory and set the `directory` variable accordingly.
 Then follow the next steps.
 ## Gather Binaries

-1. Find out which architecture your access point uses by looking it up on the [OpenWRT Table of Hardware](https://openwrt.org/toh/start).
+1. Find out which architecture your access point uses by looking it up on the [OpenWrt Table of Hardware](https://openwrt.org/toh/start).
 1. Download the package for the matching architecture for your access point.
 There are three ways to achieve this:
       1. Download the binary from the latest release on the [Releases Page](https://github.com/WiMoVE-OSS/wimoved/releases)
       2. Download the binary from a recent pipeline run in our [GitHub Repository](https://github.com/WiMoVE-OSS/wimoved)